telerik/xaml-docs/styling-and-appearance/styling-apperance-implicit-styles-overview.md

 ### Reference the Theme DLL

- All .xaml files are included in a separate __Theme DLL__ located in the **Binaries.NoXaml** folder (Telerik.Windows.Themes.Expression_Dark.dll, Telerik.Windows.Themes.Windows8.dll, etc.).
-So instead of copying all the .xaml files in your project(as in Figure 2), you can just merge them directly from the theme assembly.
+ All XAML files are included in a separate __Theme DLL__ located in the **Binaries.NoXaml** folder (Telerik.Windows.Themes.Expression_Dark.dll, Telerik.Windows.Themes.Windows8.dll, etc.).
+So instead of copying all the XAML files in your project(as in Figure 2), you can just merge them directly from the theme assembly.
 For example, if you are using the **Office_Black** theme, you should add a reference to the **Telerik.Windows.Themes.Office_Black.dll** and then merge the needed .xaml files as shown in **Figure 3** and **Example 3** .

 #### __Figure 3: Add reference to the theme binary file:__